khadas/khadas_docs/source/vim1/InstallLibreELEC.md

 ```

 ## Boot LibreELEC from the SD/USB storage
-In order to boot from SD/USB storage, you need Android running on eMMC and activate the multi-boot.
+In order to boot from SD/USB storage, **you need Android running on the eMMC** to activate the multi-boot.

 Two ways to activate the multi-boot: